ABOUT

 “Since the dawn of humanity, music has given voice to our spiritual evolution and shaped the identity of the human race.
 It is our most profound intellectual instrument to unite and to keep the world together." - Dino Zonic

-World-acclaimed composer, conductor, and director, Dino Zonic known as the “People’s Maestro”, directed numerous productions across the world such as: Musical Circle at Broadway - NY; European tour of Musical Circle, Opening Ceremonies of Winter Games - Lake Placid, NY - a TIME WARNER Production; Dayton Peace Accords and Dayton Peace Price a special concert series for President Bill Clinton, and the US Department of State; United Through Music a concert for peace in Sarajevo with the Sarajevo Philharmonic Orchestra, members of the USA Orchestra Musicians and International guests; Unity Through Music a concert spectaculars in Dayton, OH, involving 375 performers on stage, with multiple television and radio broadcasts FOX, MSNBC, ThinkTV, the Public Broadcasting Service (PBS), Voice of America, NPR Radio, WDPR/WDPG-FM, among others.
+Internationally acclaimed and award winning composer, conductor, and director, Dino Zonic known as the “People’s Maestro”, directed numerous productions across the world such as: Musical Circle at Broadway - NY; European tour of Musical Circle; Opening Ceremonies of Winter Good Will Games - Lake Placid, NY - a TIME WARNER Production; City of London Festival, London-England; Dayton Peace Accords and Dayton Peace Price a special concert series for President Bill Clinton, and the US Department of State; United Through Music a concert for peace in Sarajevo with the Sarajevo Philharmonic Orchestra, members of the USA Orchestra Musicians, Students and International guests; Unity Through Music a concert spectaculars in Dayton, OH, involving 375 performers on stage, performed at the Benjamin & Marian Schuster Performing Arts Center, Music Unites - a special orchestra program and concert with the Centennial High School and the City of Compton music students aired nationally by FOX TV, among others.

 * * *